 Email marketing allows small business owners to build stronger relationships with future and existing customers.
-Email communication is personal and makes the audience feel like you care for them.
-That’s why email marketing almost guarantees that you’ll get great results.
+Email communication is personal and makes the audience feel you care for them.
+That’s why email marketing can virtually guarantee more leads and generate great revenue results.

-Research shows that 64% of small businesses use email marketing to reach their customers.
+Research done by HubSpot shows that 64% of small businesses use email marketing to reach customers.

 A contact list lays the foundation of successful email marketing.
 It contains the email addresses of those who’ve subscribed to your mailing list.
 So how do you get your target customers to sign-up for it?

 - Add a call-to-action to your business blog to inform people about your newsletter.
 Make sure you discuss the benefits of opting in.
-For instance, you can tell users that if they subscribe, they will get the latest offers and educational content in their inbox.
+For instance, you can tell users they will get the latest offers and educational content in their inboxes if they subscribe.

 - You can create buzz about your newsletter on your business’s social media handles.
 It’s a great way to spread awareness and get new people on board.